guruprasadkm2000/Maven_SpringBootProject1/README.md

 upload the file generated [springbootjava]

-then start the maven workflow : mvn validate mvn compile mvn test mvn package java -jar /target/file_name.jar
+then start the maven workflow : mvn validate, mvn compile, mvn test, mvn package,

+# To execute the jar file
+java -jar /target/file_name.jar

 open the ip:8080
+The Spring Boot Java Application Is Running